 Our research focus is on deriving a deeper understanding of microbial systems by uncovering biological meaning from genome scale data and through multiscale data integration.
 All of our projects are in close collaborations with experimental partners.
-To answer biological questions we use a broad range of bioinformatics computational and statistical methods.
+To answer biological questions we use a broad range of bioinformatics, computational, analytical mathematics and statistical methods.

 A main goal of the Laboratory of Systems and Synthetic Biology is to gain a systems understanding of industrially relevant microorganisms and to translate this knowledge to high-added value applications.